 Then, they used a gene-editing tool to introduce the mutation into mice to find out if the critters would get lupus.
 The mice carrying the mutation ended up developing a condition that mimicked severe autoimmune disease in people.
 This offers evidence that the mutated TLR7 causes lupus, one of the researchers says.

 The researchers hope their findings eventually lead to new lupus treatments that are more effective and have fewer side effects.

 Lupus also often runs in families.
 So if your parent, brother, or sister has lupus, you're a bit more likely (just between 1% and 5%) to get it than someone who doesn't have it in their family.

-Certain ethnic groups share common genes that may make them more likely to get lupus.
+Certain racial and ethnic groups share common genes that may make them more likely to get lupus.
 Your chances are higher of getting the disease if you are: